thenick775/metroidvaniafangame/README.md

 -This app uses GKAgents (GameplayKit) in conjunction with SpriteKit to create event driven autonomous flocking behavior that simulates real-world physical movement and targeting using GKAgents, and dynamic wandering (ex. honeypot, waver).
 This behavoir is lightweight and requires no physicsbodies/external nodes attatched to the target, and is integrated with the collision detection system for applicable enemies.

--Audio management of this game has been encapsulated in a class designed as a component of each scene.
+-Audio management of this game has been encapsulated in a class designed as a component of each scene (gameaudio.m).
 This class makes use of AVFoundation, specifically AVAudioPlayer and its related functions, along with GCD and a simple queue to play sounds asychronously.
 This allows relevent audio to be preloaded with each scene, and the load on the main thread and memory is as small as possible.

 -NSNotificationCenter is used to handle the scene as the app transitions between background and active states.